 By spring of 2003, it became clear that the arthritis was too advanced and my attempt at a return to performance had to end.
 Now I rely on others to perform.

 In November 2015 I was making a revision of the copywork and making an experimental arrangement for cello, when I realized that the eighth of the eleven sonatas had two weak movements.
 I kept only the middle movement, and made what had been #9, 10, and 11 the new #8, 9, 10, with the old middle movement now the first movement of the new #8.

 In February 2017, I started to gather new instruments and adaptive gear for a new attempt at playing violin, starting with a 6 string fretted violin from China that I converted to 4 or 5 strings.
 Part of that effort is to recopy the old arrangements of the first three sontatas made in 2002 in ink, and converting them to Finale, along with some improvements.
-As of mid-March 2017, I have completed five of the ten sonatas for 6 string, and finished the proofreading by August 16.
+In July 2017, I completed all ten sonatas for 6 string, and finished the proofreading by August 16.
 These are considerably different from the originals in order to take full advantage of the new instrument.
 Many of the movements are intended to be performed with the "freeze" sustain electronic effect, typically controlled by pedal.
 For further details, please see the title page of the 6 string edition.